eiiches/java-influxdb-metrics-agent/README.md

 #### slf4j-api (required)

 Since the version of slf4j-api and its binding must match, slf4j-api is not included in the agent jar and must be provided at runtime.
-Usually, slf4j-api is already on your classpath (since many applications depends on it), but if it's not, you should download it from [the official site](http://www.slf4j.org/download.html).
+Usually, slf4j-api is already on your classpath (because many applications depend on it), but if it's not, you have to download it from [the official site](http://www.slf4j.org/download.html).

 #### slf4j binding (recommended)